szarkii/api-scripts/bash/szarkii-apps/readme.md

 # Manager installation

 Download manager script and place it in the directory belonging to `$PATH`.
-Please note that user should have appropriate privilages to access this dictionary (you can do it as a root).
+Please note that user should have appropriate privilages to access this dictionary (you can do it as a root - `sudo su`).

 ```
 curl https://raw.githubusercontent.com/rkowalik/api-scripts/szarkii-apps/bash/szarkii-apps/apps-manager.sh > /usr/local/bin/szarkii-apps